wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 ## Shared Secret Derivation

 The shared secret derivation depends on the selected KEM algorithm (which can also be hybrid).
-The request contains one or more encapsulation keys, and the response also contains one more encapsulated keys.
+The request contains one or more encapsulation keys, and the response also contains one or more encapsulated keys.
 The derivation is algorithm-independent, and thus it works both for ECDH, ML-KEM, and hybrid schemes, and it can be easily extended with new cryptographic algorithms in the future, too.

 For more details see chapter [Shared Secret Derivation](./Shared-Secret-Derivation.md).